SoftUni-Internal/interactive-content/EN/07-Spring-Essentials/01-Thymeleaf.md

 </properties>
 ```

-Very often it is not necessary to set thymeleaf's, because spring Boot is responsible for setting up the version.
+Very often it is not necessary to set Thymeleaf's version because Spring Boot is responsible for setting up the version, this is set automatically.

 [/slide]